JuliaSparse/Pardiso.jl/README.md

 | RELEASE_ALL                           | -1      | Release all internal memory for all matrices                   |

 ### Setting `IPARM` and `DPARM` explicitly
-Advanced users likely want to explicitly set and retrieve the `IPARM` and `DPARM` (6.0 only) parameters.
+Advanced users likely want to explicitly set and retrieve the `IPARM` and `DPARM` (ProjectPardiso only) parameters.
 This can be done with the getters and setters:

 ```jl